Skip navigation

 • Arrange costumes in order of use to facilitate quick-change procedures for performances.

-• Assign lockers to employees, and maintain locker rooms, dressing rooms, wig rooms, and costume storage and laundry areas.
+• Assign lockers to employees and maintain locker rooms, dressing rooms, wig rooms, or costume storage or laundry areas.

-• Care for non-clothing items such as flags, table skirts, and draperies.
+• Care for non-clothing items, such as flags, table skirts, or draperies.

-• Collaborate with production designers, costume designers, and other production staff in order to discuss and execute costume design details.
+• Collaborate with production designers, costume designers, or other production staff to discuss and execute costume design details.

-• Create worksheets for dressing lists, show notes, and costume checks.
+• Create worksheets for dressing lists, show notes, or costume checks.

-• Design and construct costumes or send them to tailors for construction, major repairs, or alterations.
+• Design or construct costumes or send them to tailors for construction, major repairs, or alterations.

-• Direct the work of wardrobe crews during dress rehearsals and performances.
+• Direct the work of wardrobe crews during dress rehearsals or performances.

-• Distribute costumes and related equipment, and keep records of item status.
+• Distribute costumes or related equipment and keep records of item status.

-• Inventory stock in order to determine types and conditions of available costuming.
+• Inventory stock to determine types or conditions of available costuming.

-• Monitor, maintain, and secure inventories of costumes, wigs, and makeup, providing keys or access to assigned directors, costume designers, and wardrobe mistresses/masters.
+• Monitor, maintain, or secure inventories of costumes, wigs, or makeup, providing keys or access to assigned directors, costume designers, or wardrobe mistresses/masters.

-• Participate in the hiring, training, scheduling, and supervision of alteration workers.
+• Participate in the hiring, training, scheduling, or supervision of alteration workers.

-• Provide assistance to cast members in wearing costumes, or assign cast dressers to assist specific cast members with costume changes.
+• Provide dressing assistance to cast members or assign cast dressers to assist specific cast members with costume changes.

-• Provide managers with budget recommendations, and take responsibility for budgetary line items related to costumes, storage, and makeup needs.
+• Provide managers with budget recommendations and take responsibility for budgetary line items related to costumes, storage, or makeup needs.

-• Purchase, rent, or requisition costumes and other wardrobe necessities.
+• Purchase, rent, or requisition costumes or other wardrobe necessities.

 • Recommend vendors and monitor their work.